MontyGoose/rodeo/src/pages/tech/2020-08-24-how-much-time-should-a-scrum-master-scrum-master.md

 ### The numbers
-The times above are based on 'an average of what they do' and not on 'what they should do' - these numbers are low for how Scrum Guides define the timeboxed activities, and low for how Newton sees the time too....
+The times above are based on 'an average of what they do' and not on 'what they should do' - these numbers are low for how Scrum Guides define the timeboxed activities, and low for how I see the time too....
 I'd suggest something more like
 * Product backlog refinement: 2.00 hours/week
 * Sprint planning: 1 hours/week